ltrujello/ltrujello.github.io/docs/posts/lstms.md

 for all the nodes in the second hidden state, $h_2$.
 And each of these nodes in $h_2$ are all used in the calculations for the final output value of interest, $y^k_2$.

-We can take into account this information via the chain.
+We can take into account this information via the chain rule.
 Fortunately, the output weights $v_{ij}$ have a rather simple effect on the output nodes.

 \[
     \frac{\partial y_2^i}{\partial v_{ij}} = h^j_2